Nematic ordering in active fluids driven by substrate deformations: Mechanisms and patterning regimes

 Exploring the role of the coupling strength $k_w$ reveals further differences in the mechanisms of order generation in extensile and contractile systems (Fig.~\ref{fig:onset}e).
-In contractile systems, increasing coupling $k_w$ amplifies deformation nonlinearly before saturating, reinforcing the geometric feedback.
+In contractile systems, increasing the coupling $k_w$ amplifies deformation nonlinearly before saturating, reinforcing the geometric feedback.
 Extensile systems, by contrast, exhibit monotonic suppression of deformation with increasing $k_w$, eventually eliminating substrate modulation altogether (Fig.~\ref{fig:onset}e,f).
 The full $(\zeta, k_w)$ phase diagram (Fig.\ref{fig:onset}c) reveals a broad regime in which contractile systems become ordered solely due to alignment with small-amplitude substrate deformations.
 These results establish a purely geometric route to order in contractile active matter - absent in the extensile case - which circumvents traditional thermodynamic ordering that is typically imposed through Landau-de Gennes terms in the free energy.

-This contrast highlights substrate coupling as a tunable control parameter that selectively amplifies or suppresses deformation depending on the activity type.
-In contractile systems, it amplifies instabilities and promotes spontaneous pattern formation, while in extensile systems, it quenches deformation and suppresses patterning.

 To understand the mechanisms underlying these behavior, we next examine how ordering and deformation couple differently in the two systems.
 The decoupling observed in extensile systems, where nematic order persists even when substrate deformations are suppressed, confirms that orientational order arises through flow alignment, as established from prior studies~\cite{saintillan2008instabilities,thampi_intrinsic_2015,santhosh_activity_2020}.
-Indeed, simulations of extensile system in the absence of hydrodynamics shows that deformations are suppressed entirely at all extensile activity levels.
+Indeed, simulations of extensile system in the absence of hydrodynamics shows that nematic order and deformations are suppressed entirely at all extensile activity levels (End Matter Fig.~\ref{fig:nohydro}).